samm40me/composer_cicd/Readme.md

 - This Repo will contain our Test Airflow container that will Validate our DAGs

 ####Step 4 --> Run `make projects`
-- This will setup the dev,test, prod projects and install composer in them
+- This will setup the dev,test, prod projects

+####Step 4.1 --> Run `make composer`
+- This will install composer in the dev,test, prod projects

 ####Step 5 --> Run `make triggers`
 - this will setup our CICD Triggers -- Make sure to connect Cloud Build to your Repo first